broerman/anchor_linux_react/README.md

 ###### notify script

-the notify script ist called every time when file are created or modified in /tmp.
+the notify script is called every time when file are created or modified in /tmp.

     /usr/local/bin/anchor_notify.sh